IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

    oc ibm-pak config color --enable true
    ```

-6. Download the image inventory for your UrbanCode Deploy relay to your host.
+6. Download the image inventory for your DevOps Deploy relay to your host.

    **Tip:** If you do not specify the CASE version, it will download the latest CASE.